patelashutosh/wikipedia-clickstream-analysis/README.md

     Peter_Larisch 56

    ```
-7. TODO: Display data in charts.
+7. TODO: Limit to top 10 in the charts.
+Currently it is showing all records.